bhu103/swiss-army-katana/README.md

 # swiss-army-katana
-A repo with useless things madd by me gonna start updates again
+A repo with useless things made by me gonna start updates again